StNiosem/gibbon-docker/README.md

 Based on PHP:8.3-apache, listens on port 2010 by default

 > [!CAUTION]
 > This image does not come with a MariaDB/MySQL server.
-You will need one, either in Docker or anywhere, really.Ò
+You will need one, either in Docker or anywhere, really.

 ## Example `docker-compose.yml`
 See `docker-compose.yml`